crispgm/dotfiles/README.md

 ![](screenshot.jpg)

-Provision a new Mac and dotfiles.
+This is a dotfiles project which may be used to provision a new macOS with cosy dev setups.
+And it is tested with GitHub Actions CI.

 Inspired by [KrauseFx/new-mac](https://github.com/KrauseFx/new-mac).
 The checkbox denotes whether it is done by `bootstrap`.

 For Arch Linux, please see [crispgm/arch-linux-dotfiles](https://github.com/crispgm/arch-linux-dotfiles).